Terax94/Plants-vs-Zombies-Web-Game/README.md

 ## Used technologies
 --------------------
-*HTML 5 - for canvas
+* HTML 5 - for canvas
-*Native JavaScript - for game logic, math, etc..
+* Native JavaScript - for game logic, math, etc..

-### If you have an advice for code improvements please feel free to contribute to our repository : )
+### If you have any advices for code improvements, bug fixes and adding new features please feel free to contribute to our repository : )